Genomicsplc/variantkey/README.md

     vt normalize decomposed.vcf -m -r genome.fa -o normalized.vcf
 ```

+<a name="normfunc"></a>
 #### Normalization Function

 Individual bialleic variants can be normalized using the `normalize_variant` function provided by this library.

 The `normalize_variant` function first checks if the reference allele matches the genome reference.
 The match is considered valid and consistent if there is a perfect letter-by-letter match, and valid but not consistent if one or more letter matches an equivalent one.
-The equivalent letters are defined as follows [Cornish-Bowden, 1984](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC341218/):
+The equivalent letters are defined as follows [[Cornish-Bowden, 1984](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC341218/)]:

 ```
     SYMBOL | DESCRIPTION                   | BASES   | COMPLEMENT